commonsharp/SurvivalProject-Server/README.md

 # 15/04/2017
 * You can now verify users in the send memo screen.
 * You can now send and receive memos.
 If the recipient is disconnected, he will get the memo when he logs in.
+* When the master of the room leaves, another player becomes the new master.
 * Fixed a bug where if a user left the game and you pressed shift to see the list of users, the user would still be there.

 # 14/04/2017